vabe0003/ECE4078_Lab_2025_H2/Week05-06/M2_marking.md

 "targets.txt" should contain the poses of all 10 fruits and vegs in the arena. **Make sure your modified "TargetPoseEst.py" generates a "targets.txt" file that is in the same format as the [given example output](lab_output/targets.txt)**.
 Generating the estimation map in a wrong format **WILL** result in it not being compatible with the evaluation scripts and thus getting 0pt for M2 target_est_score.

 Please note that [mapping_eval.py](mapping_eval.py) is case sensitive.
-All target labels in your generated estimation map should be in lower case as shown in the [example est map](lab_output/targets.txt) and the groundtruth maps we have been posting on Slack, e.g., use "lemon" instead of "Lemon" or "LEMON".
+All target labels in your generated estimation map should be in lower case as shown in the [example est map](lab_output/targets.txt) and the groundtruth maps on github, e.g., use "lemon" instead of "Lemon" or "LEMON".
 If you've made a typo when labelling your YOLO training dataset, please make sure to edit your TargetPoseEst.py so that the printed estimation map is in the correct format.

 For M2, the object mapping task will also have 3 different difficulty levels with 3 different marking scales.
 These are as follows: